 Incredibly at this time we call “modern”, if a girl is sexually abused, in many places society tends to blame her for the incident, when she is obviously the victim.
 Then you can hear comments such as: “That happened because of how she dresses” or “Surely she caused the situation”, etc.

 And those who react like this think that they will never find themselves in a similar situation, which makes it much more difficult for them to feel any empathy.

 These recommendations will serve as a guide to show empathy (in a non-invasive way), in front of a person who is in a delicate situation.

 - Keep in mind at all times who you are dealing with and what you know about that person (his past, characteristics, etc.).
-You should also keep in mind that your mood will influence your emotional response, or that there may be something you don’t know about your current situation.
+You should also keep in mind that their mood will influence their emotional response, or that there may be something you don’t know about their current situation.